Comparisons

 Pick Cash App Investing if you already use Cash App for payments, want stock-buying as a side feature inside the same app, and care about Bitcoin exposure.
 The integration is real and the $0 fee structure works for occasional manual orders.

-Pick Slyce if you want spending to trigger ownership of the brands you shop at, you need custodial accounts or Trump Account routing, or you'd rather investing happen automatically than manually.
-The zero subscription compounds, and the per-purchase mechanic produces a different portfolio shape than manual orders ever will.
+Pick Slyce if you want spending to trigger ownership of the brands you shop at, or you'd rather investing happen automatically than manually.
+The per-purchase mechanic produces a different portfolio shape than manual orders ever will — just note that's a model choice, not a price one, since Cash App Investing is free and Slyce is $9.99/month.

 For another self-directed-versus-Slyce comparison, see Slyce vs Robinhood.
 The two apps' positioning relative to Cash App Investing is similar — both are spend-to-own (Slyce) versus self-directed (Robinhood, Cash App Investing) categories.